Choosing a Daypack for Travel and Hiking

 My main requirement for hiking is a hydration bladder sleeve.
 Bonnie and I both have a three-liter hydration bladder which we take to make sure we have plenty of water for a day of hiking.
 This is essential.

-• 3D QuickDry: Soft-molded 3D design prevents contact between top and bottom layers when hanging open, dramatically speeding drying time and discouraging bacteria growth.
+• 3D QuickDry: Soft-molded 3D design prevents contact between top and bottom layers when hanging open, dramatically speeding drying time.

 The next requirement is the ability to take rain gear, cold weather gear, food, a camera, a small tripod, a first aid kit, a map and a compass, plus some basic emergency gear (ie the Ten Essentials… click here to see what we carry).